-Introduction to gen AI apps
+Introduction to generative AI apps

-Generative (gen) AI has quickly emerged as a disruptive force across a wide range of industries.
+Generative AI has quickly emerged as a disruptive force across a wide range of industries.
 These systems use deep learning algorithms to model the probability distribution of the training data and generate new samples from it.
 As a result, a new paradigm of applications and architectures are emerging on top of these novel capabilities.

-Gen AI architectures
+Generative AI architectures

-- Application: The topmost layer in the system architecture that interacts with users or external systems and serves as the connective tissue between the gen AI models and the application itself (API tooling, serverless functions, orchestration tooling, etc.).
+- Application: The topmost layer in the system architecture that interacts with users or external systems and serves as the connective tissue between the generative AI models and the application itself (API tooling, serverless functions, orchestration tooling, etc.).
 The application layer enables interaction, processes requests and outputs, and ensures a seamless and secure experience for users and external systems.

 - AI model: The generative models, their training, fine-tuning, and management, as well as input and output processing.
 It is the core component responsible for generating novel content based on the input data and user-defined parameters.

 - Infrastructure: The core hardware (i.e. GPU’s offered by firms like Nvidia), the cloud compute and hosting functions (hyperscale infrastructure providers like AWS, Azure, and GCP), and other infrastructure primitives (i.e. databases).

 We will focus on the database component of the infrastructure layer, as generative AI apps rely on both a modern transactional database like Fauna to serve as the system of record, as well as an additional database type compared to a standard modern application: vector databases.